sthysel/cv/CV.md

 https://www.bhp.com

+### Principal Data Engineer, Digital Facory WAIO

-I am currently employed at BHP as Principal Software Engineer at the Innovation Center.
+I am currently employed at BHP as Principal Data Engineer in the WAIO Digital Factory.

+My primary role is building out AWS infrastructure for a BHP bespoke machine learning and forecasting system, focusing on data integration.
+Infrastructure is managed using terraform tooling and modules.

 ### Principal Software Engineer Innovation Center